grantcoz/cse15l-lab-reports/lab-report-3-week-6.md

   IdentityFile ~/.ssh/id_ed25519
 ````

-- After creating and editing the config file `ssh-add ~/.ssh/config` and then type in ssh -T github@github.com.
+- After creating and editing the config file tpye in `ssh-add ~/.ssh/config` and then type in `ssh -T github@github.com`.
 Once this is done you should be able to commit and push from the server.
 However use the ssh link from github for this to work properly

 - This video really helped me with this: [Setting Up SSH Keys for GitHub](https://www.youtube.com/watch?v=8X4u9sca3Io).
 This step gave me a really hard time hence I felt the need to type in all of the steps.